cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 details.

 Note that some KEMs may not support the AuthEncap or AuthDecap functions.
-For such KEMs, only mode_base or mode_psk may be supported.
+For such KEMs, only mode_base or mode_psk are supported.
 Future specifications which define new KEMs MUST indicate whether or not these modes are supported.

 The procedures described in this session are laid out in a